 Investing in the Future

 Research is key to advancing agriculture, yet government support for organic research has lagged.
 One example: A dearth of seed bred to thrive in organic conditions is a major obstacle for organic farmers.
-To help fill the void, Clif Bar has become the largest private funder of organic research in the U.S., supporting graduate fellowships in organic plant breeding and endowed chairs in organic research at leading public universities.
+To help fill the void, Clif Bar has invested significantly in organic research in the U.S., supporting graduate fellowships in plant breeding and endowed chairs at leading public universities.

 How People Benefit

 Organic farming reduces the exposure of consumers, farmers, farmworkers and neighboring communities to toxic persistent pesticides.
 Instead of relying on synthetic chemicals, organic farmers primarily use ecological practices like crop rotation to improve soil fertility and avoid pests and disease.